moccalotto/kaos/_rulebook/main.md

 {% endfor %}

 ## Powers
+Powers are special abilities you can use during the game.
+Using powers will drain a number of HP, depending on how strenuous the power is.
+There are certain skills that do nothing except allow you to use powers.
+These skills are called power-skills.
-Certain special skills may grant you special abilities called »powers«.
-For instance, having a given score in the Thaumaturgy skill would grant you the ability to cast Thaumaturgy certain spells.
+For instance, the Thaumaturgy is a power-skill; having a given score in the that skill would grant you the ability to cast certain Thaumaturgy spells.
+Exactly which spells you can cast to depends on the »tier« of the spell.
+A tier 1 Thaumaturgy spell requires you to have a Thaumaturgy score of 15.
+A Tier 2 spell would require a skill score of 30, and so on.

 {% for power in site.data.powerskills %}
 #### {{ power.name }}